cameronDz/roll-call-application/README.md

 Below are a list of wish list items for updates to the application.

 - [ ] Graphical display of Event Guest check in traffic for a given day
+- [ ] Remove all logic for add/editing/removing entities from context out of Controller and into Repository
+- [ ] Remove all logic for services out of Controller and into Service

 ## Change Log

+###### 29 April 2018
+- Sort/search functionality added to Admin index
+- Added Constants class for log Strings in controller
+- Simplified sortOrder parameter logic
+- Began extracting out logic from EventGuest Controller and into Service and Repository

 ###### 24 April 2018
 - Guest emails now must be unique to be added to registered list